-The Export Compliance Officer for the University must balance the need for international collaboration in the higher education market with the requirement for all U.S. persons, including institutional persons such as The Pennsylvania State University, to fully comply with all applicable federal export control regulations in their operations.
-In order to accomplish this goal, the University Export Compliance Officer must work closely with faculty, staff, and senior University Administration to establish, implement, and enforce guidelines and procedures designed to minimize the practical impact on University operations while maximizing the compliance efforts of the University.
-Colleges, campuses, departments, units, and administrative divisions may request an internal review and consultation with the University Export Compliance Officer to determine areas of concern within their areas of control and to develop compliance procedures to effectively manage such concerns.
+The Export Compliance Officer for the University must balance international collaboration in the higher education market with the requirement for all U.S. persons, including persons at The Pennsylvania State University, to fully comply with all applicable federal export control regulations.
+To accomplish this goal, the University Export Compliance Officer must work closely with faculty, staff, and senior University Administration to establish, implement, and enforce guidelines and procedures designed to minimize the practical impact on University operations while maximizing the compliance efforts of the University.
+Colleges, campuses, departments, units, and administrative divisions may request an internal review and consultation with the University Export Compliance Officer to determine areas of concern within their areas of control and to develop compliance procedures to manage such matters effectively.

 Export Compliance Plan

 The development of a written compliance plan is a foundational step for an effective export compliance program.
-The Pennsylvania University has prepared an Export Compliance Plan ("ECP") document that is intended to outline the University's understanding of the impact of U.S. export control laws on the operations of an internationally-engaged, academic research institution like the University.
-The ECP provides links to relevant forms, materials, government and private guidance documents, and other background information.
-The ECP also provides links to internal University policies, procedures, and practices which have been implemented to facilitate institutional compliance with U.S. export control laws and regulations.
+The Pennsylvania University has prepared an Export Compliance Program document (“ECP”) that outlines the University’s understanding of the impact of U.S. export control laws on the operations of an academic research institution like the University.
+The ECP has links to relevant forms, materials, government and private guidance documents, and other background information.
+The ECP also links internal University policies, procedures, and practices that have been implemented to facilitate institutional compliance with U.S. export control laws and regulations.

 Export Compliance Team

-Our staff of export compliance professionals has nearly 40 years of collective experience evaluating, managing, and mitigating risks created by the intersection of federal export control laws and the operations of a multi-campus, internationally renowned institution of higher education and research.
+Our export compliance professionals have experience evaluating, managing, and mitigating risks created by the intersection of federal export control laws and the operations of a multi-campus, internationally renowned institution of higher education and research.
 With both regulatory and technical backgrounds, we seek to help faculty, staff, and students to conduct their University activities in a manner compliant with the various laws, regulations, and guidelines which may impact our international efforts.

 Dr. Margaret Chester - Export Compliance Specialist - ITAR and Export Licensing Specialist

-Joyce Hanscom - Export Compliance Specialist - Visiting Scholars, MTAs, and Office Procedures and Policies
+Joyce Hanscom - Export Compliance Specialist - International Visitors, International Travel, MTAs, Shipments, and Office Procedures and Policies